RichardRed0x/politeia-digest/issue-050.md

 Published Dec 30 by coinshuffle_bot | 6 comments

-This proposal requests $1,684 for work done on phase 2 of the [@StakeShuffle_](https://twitter.com/StakeShuffle_) twitter bot, which regularly tweets usage stats for Decred's Stake Shuffle mixing.
+This proposal requests $1,684 for work done on phase 2 of the [@StakeShuffle_](https://twitter.com/StakeShuffle_) Twitter bot, which regularly tweets usage stats for Decred's StakeShuffle mixing.
 The proposal requests payment for work done to improve the bot for phase 2 and to cover hosting costs for 2022.
 This follows the same funding model as the [first](https://explorer.dcrdata.org/proposal/289575525a368103) phase, where the work was already done before payment was requested.
 The new features for phase 2 are based on comments from the first proposal, they are mostly new metrics to broadcast.

 Comments on the proposal are supportive.